-The program prepares doctoral students in International Relations and aims to provide graduates with skills and adequate scientific knowledge to study processes taking place in the region and around the world and aims to produce graduates who are able to create new scientific knowledge in international relations.
-The PHD Program in IR has been developed on the bases of academic peer review and consulting with appropriate professors from Amsterdan, Warsaw and Central European University.
+Program prepares doctoral students in International Relations (program is in Georgian Language) and aims to provide graduates with skills and adequate scientific knowledge to study processes taking place in the region and around the world.
+It also aims to prepare graduates who are able to develop new scientific knowledge in international relations.
+The PHD Program in IR has been developed on the bases of academic peer review and consulting with professors from Amsterdam, Warsaw and Central European University.

-For the purpose of development of academic and research spheres in Georgia it is vital to prepare Doctoral students.
-The demand for professionals of the field has been growing in many areas including in the scientific-research organizations, governmental agencies, higher educational institutions and international organizations of regional and international reach.
+Preparing Doctors of International Relations is crucially important to contribute to the development of academic and research spheres in Georgia.
+The demand for professionals of the field has been growing in many areas including in the scientific-research organizations, governmental agencies, higher educational institutions, regional and international organizations.

-The aim of the program is to equip PhD students with appropriate theoretical basis and skills needed for educational, scientific and research activities.
+The aim of the program is to equip PhD students with appropriate theoretical knowledge and skills needed for educational, scientific and research activities.
 Program graduates will be able to use contemporary research and teaching methods.
 Another factor determining success of the program is combination of theoretical and practical knowledge.
-Namely, PhD students will have a chance to conduct research in different directions and gain experience of cooperating with professionals of the field in a class room environment, which will become a stepping stone for their future successful careers.
+PhD students will have a chance to conduct research in different directions and gain experience from field professionals during their studies, which will become a stepping stone to their future successful scientific and academic careers.

-Notably, in 2016 as part of the EU Erasmus + funded project, Institute of Peace Studies was set up at the Caucasus School of Governance.
-By the time the project is completed in 2018, the institute will be equipped with modern computer equipment, thematic library and students’ space.
-The students of CU are entitled to participate in the Institute’s activities (listen to public lectures on conflict and peace, take part in variouse activities and academic publications).
-Within the framework of PESTUGE, Caucasus University cooperates, along with two other higher education institution in Geogria, with such leading universities in Peace Studies as Trinity College University and Dublin City University, Ireland and The University of Innsbruck, Austria.
+It should be also noted, that in 2016 the Institute of Peace Studies was established at the Caucasus School of Governance as part of the EU Erasmus + funded project - „Creation of the Graduate Curricula in Peace Studies in Georgia“(PESTUGE).
+Since the end of the project in 2018, the institute is equipped with modern computer equipment, thematic library and students’ space.
+CU students are actively involved in the Institute’s activities (students attend public lectures on conflict and peace studies, they can take part in the organization process of various international conferences, they are involved in the preparation of electronic catalogue or other research publications).
+It is noteworthy that within the framework of PESTUGE, along with two Georgian Universities, Caucasus University also collaborates with world’s leading universities in Peace Studies, such as Trinity College University and Dublin City University, Ireland and The University of Innsbruck, Austria.

 Languages of instruction: Georgian and English